nyu-oop-sp18/class06/README.md

 `foldLeft` method would do.

-The class hierarchy of Scala's collection API provides the trait `TraversableOnce[A]` which describe objects that contain collections of `A` objects and that can be traversed at least once.
+The class hierarchy of Scala's collection API provides the trait `TraversableOnce[A]` which describes collections of `A` objects that can be traversed at least once.
 This trait declares the `foldLeft` method.
 All of the concrete collection data structures including `List[A]` are subtypes of `TraversableOnce[A]`.